Chika Stacy Oriuwa: Advocacy

 In 2017, the University of Toronto created the Black Student Application Program (BSAP), an optional application process that requires the same standards and includes an interview process conducted by members of the Black community, faculty, and students, and Oriuwa became an ambassador and public face of the program.
 As of 2020, the incoming class of 2024 has 24 black students.

 During medical school, Oriuwa co-founded the Black Interprofessional Students' Association (BIPSA) to network students across graduate programs.
 She also served as a strategic advisor and contributing writer to Healthy Debate, a healthcare journalism platform.

 In 2018, she delivered the keynote speech at Women's College Hospital for International Women's Day, titled "Thriving at the Intersections: Being a Black Woman in Medicine," and was a speaker at the 2018 International Women and Children's Health Conference at McMaster University.
 In 2019, she was a workshop speaker at the Canadian Conference on Physician Leadership.
-She has said she uses poetry both as an outlet for her struggles with encountering racism and as a form of advocacy against it, and during her second year of medical school, created a spoken word video titled, "Woman, Black."
+She has said she uses poetry both as an outlet for her struggles with encountering racism and as a form of advocacy against it and during her second year of medical school, created a spoken word video titled, "Woman, Black."

 Career

-Oriuwa is a psychiatry resident at University of Toronto.
+Oriuwa is a psychiatry resident at the University of Toronto.

 Oriuwa is also the co-director of a non-profit youth leadership organization called Uflow, and was on the External Implementation Steering Committee to the Minister of Children and Youth Services, focused on shaping the Ontario Black Youth Action Plan.